Image

 Phase N/A

-• Participants must be women aged 65-79, non-exercisers for 3 years.
+• Participants must be female, aged 65-79, and not have exercised regularly in 3 years.

 Study details